-Another program of importance is their "cerfification" of genealogical software for compatability and interaction with the FamilySearch website.
+An associated aspect of importance is their "cerfification" of genealogical software for compatability and interaction with the FamilySearch website.
 The following article explains: "Which FamilySearch Certified Affiliate Software is Best for Me?"

 Article: March 8, 2010 by Peter & Don; by Ileen Johnson

 FamilySearch Certified Affiliates are third-party companies that provide products and services with features that are compatible with FamilySearch programs.
 Certification indicates the affiliate’s declaration of compliance with FamilySearch requirements.
 Note that these products and services are independently developed and supported by their respective organizations, not by FamilySearch.
 To see a list of certified software programs and Internet links to their Web sites, click this link: http://www.fami lysearch.org/eng/affiliates/index.html.